Avionics: Communications

 Communications connect the flight deck to the ground and the flight deck to the passengers.
 On‑board communications are provided by public-address systems and aircraft intercoms.

 The VHF aviation communication system works on the airband of 118.000 MHz to 136.975 MHz.
 Each channel is spaced from the adjacent ones by 8.33 kHz in Europe, 25 kHz elsewhere.
 VHF is also used for line of sight communication such as aircraft-to-aircraft and aircraft-to-ATC.
-Amplitude modulation (AM) is used, and the conversation is performed in simplex mode.
+Amplitude modulation is used, and the conversation is performed in simplex mode.
 Aircraft communication can also take place using HF (especially for trans-oceanic flights) or satellite communication.

 Navigation

 Air navigation is the determination of position and direction on or above the surface of the Earth.
-Avionics can use satellite navigation systems (such as GPS and WAAS), inertial navigation system (INS), ground-based radio navigation systems (such as VOR or LORAN), or any combination thereof.
+Avionics can use satellite navigation systems (such as GPS, WAAS, EGNOS and GBAS/LAAS), inertial navigation system (INS), ground-based radio navigation systems (such as VOR or LORAN), or any combination thereof.
 Some navigation systems such as GPS calculate the position automatically and display it to the flight crew on moving map displays.
 Older ground-based Navigation systems such as VOR or LORAN requires a pilot or navigator to plot the intersection of signals on a paper map to determine an aircraft's location; modern systems calculate the position automatically and display it to the flight crew on moving map displays.